Interpolation for the two-way modal mu-calculus: Conclusions and Questions

 \section{Conclusions and Questions}

 The main contribution of this paper is the result that the two-way $\mu$-calculus has the Craig interpolation property.

 Below we mention some questions for further research. \begin{enumerate} \item Do natural \emph{fragments} of $\muMLtwo$ have interpolation?
 Based on Rooduijn \& Venema's focus system an affirmative answer seems within reach for the alternation-free fragment.
-Building on recent developments on the interpolation problem for propositional dynamic logic~\cite{borz:prop25}, we are currently working on a proof for the Craig Interpolation Property for Converse PDL. \item Since the two-way $\mu$-calculus does not have the finite model property, an interesting question is whether it has interpolation \emph{in the finite}, that is, for the finite-model-theory version $\modImpl_{f}$ of $\modImpl$ given by $\phi \modImpl_{f} \psi$ if $\bbS,s \sat \phi$ implies $\bbS,s \sat \psi$ for every \emph{finite} pointed model $\bbS,s$. \item In the introduction we mentioned work by Benedikt and collaborators on \emph{guarded fixpoint logics}~\cite{bene:inte15,bene:defi19}.
+Building on recent developments on the interpolation problem for propositional dynamic logic~\cite{borz:prop25}, in collaboration with Valentina Trucco Dalmas we recently established the Craig Interpolation Property for Converse PDL~\cite{kloi-inte25}. \item Since the two-way $\mu$-calculus does not have the finite model property, an interesting question is whether it has interpolation \emph{in the finite}, that is, for the finite-model-theory version $\modImpl_{f}$ of $\modImpl$ given by $\phi \modImpl_{f} \psi$ if $\bbS,s \sat \phi$ implies $\bbS,s \sat \psi$ for every \emph{finite} pointed model $\bbS,s$. \item In the introduction we mentioned work by Benedikt and collaborators on \emph{guarded fixpoint logics}~\cite{bene:inte15,bene:defi19}.
 It would be interesting to compare these results to ours, and to see whether our approach could lead to proof systems for their logics, or whether their model-theoretic approach would also work for the two-way $\mu$-calculus. \item A similar question applies to the work of French~\cite{fren:bisi06,fren:idem07}.
 Given the connection between uniform interpolation and bisimulation quantifiers~\cite{dago:logi00}, French's results might even lead to an (indirect) proof that the two-way $\mu$-calculus has the Uniform Interpolation Property. \item The uniform interpolation property of $\muML$~\cite{dago:logi00} is related to the fact that every $\muML$-formula has a so-called \emph{disjunctive normal form}~\cite{Janin1995} using the cover modality $\nabla$.
 Can we prove a similar result for the two-way $\mu$-calculus? \item To the best of our knowledge many other natural questions about the two-way $\mu$-calculus are open as well, for instance: is $\muMLtwo$ the fragment of monadic second-order logic that is invariant under two-way bisimulations? \end{enumerate}